-- 1. When the higher layer retrieves a DATA packet from a session endpoint, increment the HighWaterForRecv variable of the Session object by 1. - 2.
-When sending a DATA packet, the value of the WNDW field of the packet MUST be set to the value of the HighWaterForRecv variable. - 3.
-When receiving a DATA packet with a SEQNUM field value equivalent to the value of the SeqNumForRecv variable of the Session object plus 1 (and that value is less than or equal to the value of the HighWaterForRecv variable of the Session object), then the value of the SeqNumForRecv variable MUST be set to the value of the SEQNUM field of the received DATA packet. - 4.
-When receiving a DATA packet with a SEQNUM field that does not satisfy the condition specified above, an error MUST be raised to the higher layer. - 5.
-When receiving a packet other than a DATA packet, the SeqNumForRecv variable MUST NOT be changed.
+- When the higher layer retrieves a DATA packet from a session endpoint, the HighWaterForRecv variable of the Session object is incremented by 1. - When sending a DATA packet, the value of the WNDW field of the packet is set to the value of the HighWaterForRecv variable. - When receiving a DATA packet with a SEQNUM field value equivalent to the value of the SeqNumForRecv variable of the Session object plus 1 (and that value is less than or equal to the value of the HighWaterForRecv variable of the Session object), the value of the SeqNumForRecv variable is set to the value of the SEQNUM field of the received DATA packet. - When receiving a DATA packet with a SEQNUM field that does not satisfy the condition specified above, an error is raised to the higher layer. - When receiving a packet other than a DATA packet, the SeqNumForRecv variable is not changed.